 While olive oil is typically regarded as healthy cooking oil, not all olive oils are created equally.
 That’s why I cook with Kasandrinos olive oil.
-In my first book, Made Whole I reccomended that olive oil not be used for high heat cooking, because they can be sensitive to heat, well, while that holds true for many monunsaturated fats, extra virgin olive oil is the exception and I will tell you why below.
+In my first book, Made Whole I recommended that olive oil not be used for high heat cooking because they can be sensitive to heat, well, while that holds true for many monounsaturated fats, extra virgin olive oil is the exception and I will tell you why below.

 In my next book, Made Whole Made Simple, I cook mostly with olive oil and cover all the benefits too.
 Let’s give into those!

 Olive oil has been used for centuries to add healthy fats, flavor, and create all different kinds of textures in a recipe, from crispy to silky, and beyond.
 Olive oil works for sweet and savory recipes; you can use olive oil in various cuisines for all different types of cooking methods.

 Extra virgin olive oil is a great source of heart-healthy monounsaturated fat, and when sourced well and stored properly, EVOO (extra virgin olive oil) is one of the healthiest things you can eat.
 Olive oil is high in polyphenols, which are protective micronutrients and powerful antioxidants.
 It’s cardioprotective, resists oxidation, and has a high smoke point.
 For more benefits of olive oil, check out this post.
 In other words, the high polyphenol content of olive oil not only prevents the fat from oxidizing, but protects the food your cooking with it too.

 Delicate polyunsaturated fats (omega 3 and omega 6) in grass-fed beef and fish, which are imperative for a healthy inflammatory response, can oxidate during the cooking process.
 Coating your food in olive oil will protect the delicate fats and keep them from becoming carcinogenic!

 What to look for in an olive oil